BACHMAN-TURNER OVERDRIVE

 https://www.youtube.com/watch?v=Ywol9MrBA3I&list=PLz6cAheObZcj7acQtt0Wd1Rk5SwVhcm3y

-Three's a charm and Not Fragile is no exception.
-1974's blue-collar RAM-style rocknroll shook the nation to it's very core: a heavier ZEP, a bluesier SABBATH, a crunchier PURPLE ...well how about all of the above.
-They took care of business, please give 'em your money !
+1974's blue-collar RAM-style rocknroll shook the nation to it's very core: a heavier ZEP, a bluesier SABBATH, a crunchier PURPLE.
+BACHMAN-TURNER OVERDRIVE took care of business, please give 'em your money !

-The ass-kickin' begins with the hard-hittin' title track, proving with a single Titanic power-chord that BACHMAN-TURNER OVERDRIVE is the real deal.
-"Roll On Down The Highway" is a full-on 18-wheel-semi pushin' n' shovin' track.
-Raging through the T.C.H., this piece is the perfect ride-along song for those long hard graveyard-shifts, catchy heavyrock, nothing more nothing less.
+The ass-kickin' begins with the titletrack "Not Fragile", proving with a single punch that BTO's the real deal.
+"Roll On Down The Highway" is a full 18-wheel semi pushin' n' shovin' track.
+Burnin' rubber through the Trans-Canada Highway, this piece is the perfect ride-along song for those long hard graveyard-shifts, cool catchy heavyrock.

-The progressive instrumental "Free Wheelin" displays the band's musical prowess, as it includes a: guitar solo, bass solo and drum solo throughout the 3:46sec overdriven exhibition, instant magic !
+The progressive instrumental "Free Wheelin" displays the band's musical prowess, as it includes a: guitar-solo, bass-solo and drum-solo throughout this 3:46sec overdriven exhibition.
 "Sledgehammer" is a Mike Tyson-type punch-out, the jaw-breakin' power-chord rings aloud as C.F.
-Turner shouts: "You're like a sledgehammer baby - You've been hittin' on my mind", while the boogie-type "Blue Moanin" kept foot stompin' worldwide.
+Turner shouts: "You're like a sledgehammer baby.
+You've been hittin' on my mind", while the boogie-type "Blue Moanin" kept foot stompin' worldwide.

-"You Ain't Seen Nothing Yet" is the boomer's best known track and the now universal FM-classicrock smash hit.
-From backyard BBQs to local bars, to rock-clubs to the Forums of the world, "You Ain't Seen Nothing Yet" is a hardrock anthem of the mid 70s …as it rubbed shoulders with other heavy-hitters like: "We're An American Band", "School's Out" and "La Grange".
+The now FM-classicrock "You Ain't Seen Nothing Yet" is the mid 70s rack-filler.
+From backyard BBQs, to local bars, to rock-clubs, to the Forums of the world, this single is a tried and true anthem ...as it rubbed shoulders with other heavy-hitters of the era: "We're An American Band", "School's Out" and "La Grange".
 Some of us were probably conceived during that very song, ask yer mom !
 The song that almost wasn't, as Randy Bachman wrote it as a joke to taunt his brother's stuttering.
 Little did he know, history would elevate this track as one of Canada's most recognizable songs and a staple in the hardrock realm.
-Sometimes the easiest of formulas are the best: simple verse and a heavy chorus ...with a t-t-t-twist !
+Sometimes the easiest of formulas are the best: simple verse and a crunchy chorus ...with a t-t-t-twist !

 *